mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   repeatFn({ _int_ : '-3', _fn_ : printToConsole });
 ```

 We employed additional best practices suggested by the guide such as
 formatting (tabs, alignment, K&R indenting) and replaced the dangerous
 `while` loop with a `for` loop.
 This code will now pass JSLint.
 Thanks to the naming convention we can tell that tell that `fn` should be
 a function and and `idx` should be an integer *regardless if any other code
 is visible*.
-Those in the audience who enjoy playing *try to trace the
-variable type over multiple files* may be disappointed that this pretty much
-puts an end to that game.

 The [full code standard][a] discuss *why* a simple naming convention can
 vastly reduce the need for comments.
 We think it's an interesting read if
 you're itching for reason.

 ## 4.4.
 Write consistent API definitions
 Now that we have consistent naming that easily identifies type and
 formatting that makes the code easy to read, creating in-line API
 documentation is simple and recommended.
 Using the guide from the
 code standard we get the following:

 ```js